ibm-cloud-docs/sap/sap-terraform-background-hana-standalone-vsi.md

 ## {{site.data.keyword.cloud}} Virtual Private Cloud (VPC) introduction
 {: #sap-hana-vpc-intro}

 {{site.data.keyword.cloud}} VPC offers the possibility to quickly provision virtual server instances for VPC with high network performance.
 VPC infrastructure contains a number of Infrastructure-as-a-Service (IaaS) offerings, including Virtual Servers for VPC.
-A VPC is a public cloud offering that an enterprise uses to establish its own private cloud-like computing environment on shared [public cloud](https://www.ibm.com/cloud/public) infrastructure.
+A VPC is a public cloud offering that an enterprise uses to establish its own private cloud-like computing environment on shared [public cloud](https://www.ibm.com/cloud/public){: external} infrastructure.
 A VPC gives an enterprise the ability to define and control a virtual network that is logically isolated from all other public cloud tenants, creating a private, secure place on the public cloud.
 {: shortdesc}

 Imagine that a cloud provider’s infrastructure is a residential apartment building with multiple families living inside.
 Being a public cloud tenant is akin to sharing an apartment with a few roommates.
 In contrast, having a VPC is like having your own private condominium.
 No one else has the key, and no one can enter the space without your permission.